-(a) Every person who has the legal or equitable title to real estate and maintains thereon the permanent residence of the owner, or another legally or naturally dependent upon the owner, shall be exempt from taxation thereon, except assessments for special benefits, up to the assessed valuation of twenty-five five thousand dollars and, for all levies other than school district levies, on the assessed valuation greater than fifty thousand dollars and up to seventy-five thousand dollars, upon establishment of right thereto in the manner prescribed by law.
+thousand dollars and up to seventy-five thousand dollars, upon establishment of right thereto in the manner prescribed by law.
 The real estate may be held by legal or equitable title, by the entireties, jointly, in common, as a condominium, or indirectly by stock ownership or membership representing the owner's or member's proprietary interest in a corporation owning a fee or a leasehold initially in excess of ninety-eight years.
-The exemption shall not apply with respect to any assessment roll until such roll is first determined to be in compliance with the provisions of section 4 by a state agency designated by general law.
-This exemption is repealed on the effective date of any amendment to this Article which provides for the assessment of homestead property at less than just value.
+The exemption shall not apply with respect to any assessment roll until such roll is first determined to be in compliance with the provisions of Section 4 of this Article by a state agency designated by general law.
+This exemption is repealed on the effective date of any amendment to Section 4 of this Article that provides for the assessment of homestead property at less than just value.

 - (b) Not more than one exemption shall be allowed any individual or family unit or with respect to any residential unit.
-No exemption shall exceed the value of the real estate assessable to the owner or, in case of ownership through stock or membership in a corporation, the value of the proportion which the interest in the corporation bears to the assessed value of the property. - (c) As provided by general law and subject to conditions specified therein, each person who establishes the right to receive the homestead exemption provided in subsection (a) within one year after purchasing the homestead property and who had not previously owned property receiving the homestead exemption provided in subsection (a) is entitled to an additional homestead exemption in an amount equal to twenty-five percent of the homestead property's just value on January 1 of the year in which the homestead is established, not to exceed twenty-five percent of the median just value of homesteads in the county in which the homestead is located in the year prior to establishing the new homestead.
+No exemption shall exceed the value of the real estate assessable to the owner or, in case of ownership through stock or membership in a corporation, the value of the proportion which the interest in the corporation bears to the assessed value of the property. - (c) As provided by general law and subject to conditions specified therein, each person who establishes the right to receive the homestead exemption provided in subsection (a) within one year after purchasing the homestead property and who had not previously owned property receiving the homestead exemption provided in subsection (a) is entitled to an additional homestead exemption in an amount equal to twenty-five percent of the homestead property's just value on January 1 of the year the homestead exemption is established, not to exceed twenty-five percent of the median just value of homesteads in the county in which the homestead is located in the year prior to establishing the new homestead.
 This exemption is not available if any owner of the property has previously owned property that received the homestead exemption provided in subsection (a).
-The additional homestead exemption shall be reduced each year by the difference between the homestead's just value and assessed value as determined under subsection (c) of Section 4 until the value of the exemption is reduced to zero.
+The additional homestead exemption shall be reduced each year by the difference between the homestead's just value and assessed value as determined under subsection (c) of Section 4 of this Article until the value of the exemption is reduced to zero.
 The exemption provided under this subsection shall apply to all levies other than school district levies.